harshitsilly/tracing-apps/README.md

 # COVID-19 Contact-Tracing Apps Tracker

-Tracing apps are proliferating; this repo is trying to keep track of them.
+Tracing apps are proliferating; this repo is trying to keep track of them, with an eye on privacy implications.

 ## Contact-Tracing App Projects